Daily swim distances: what to expect at UltraSwim 33.3

 *The details of the final distance depend on multiple factors and are based on race management decisions at each event.

-Below is a typical breakdown of an UltraSwim 33.3 event* (*subject to change)
+Below is a typical breakdown of an UltraSwim 33.3 event, 33.3 CLASSIC format* (*subject to change)

 Day 1